GuruMaps/iOSManual/02-features.md

 **Tip**: You may enter the coordinates in any of the supported coordinate formats.
 Read also: [Units Format](03-settings.md#unitsFormat).

-#### Offline Search {#offlineSearch}

-Performing an offline search in the following ways allows you to search places quick and easy:

-* by category,
-* by name,
-* by GPS coordinates.

-**Note**: The app searches within the downloaded offline maps and only places which are mapped at OpenStreetMap.org could be found.

 ## Navigation {#navigation}